sussexstudent/website/README.md

 The University of Sussex Students' Union website frontend.

-A set of components used for building pages, along with prebuilt pages and templates that can be generated.
+A set of UI components and tools used for building and generating pages.

-### Source
+### Components & assets
-`/src` contains frontend assets:
+`/src` contains frontend assets.
+Generally focused around a component based architecture.

+#### Stying
+* Post-processed via PostCSS (largely using cssnext plugins)
-* PostCSS styles in components via BEM
+* Written in a style of BEM
-* React Components where needed for interactivity such as the society search & filtering (*coming soon*)
+* No linting yet! :O

+#### JavaScript
+* ES6/7 (plus a few other stage-x features) via Babel
+* Coding splitting of 'modules' where possible
+* React is first-class citizen for more complex interativity
+* Follows Airbnb's JavaScript styleguide
+* Polyfilling via the FT's Polyfill.io service

 ### Generator
 See `/generator`